stringiest/callacon/README.md

 - [ ] Ability to register attendance
 - [ ] Ability to add a game
 - [ ] Ability to see all games

+## Next steps
+Restrict bookings view so that you can only view your own bookings

 ## Diagrams
 Initial ERD showing relationship between users, attendance, games and enrollments into games: